kirull1/videocloud/memory-bank/productContext.md

 5. **Database**: PostgreSQL stores user data, video metadata, and relationships
 6. **CDN Integration**: Distributes content globally for fast access
 7. **Analytics Engine**: Processes and visualizes usage data

+### User Profile Flow

+1. **Registration**: Users create an account with email, username, and password
+2. **Profile Setup**: Users can customize their profile with personal information
+3. **Avatar Selection**: Users can upload a custom avatar or use a generated one
+4. **Profile Management**: Users can update their information and avatar at any time
+5. **Email Verification**: Users can verify their email address for account security
+6. **Password Management**: Users can change their password for account security

 ## User Experience Goals